Nagasena

-Nāgasena was a Sarvastivadan Buddhist sage who lived around 150 BC.
-His answers to questions about Buddhism posed by Menander I (Pali: Milinda), the Indo-Greek king of northwestern India, are recorded in the Milinda Pañha and the Sanskrit Nāgasenabhiksusūtra.
+Nāgasena was a Sarvāstivādan Buddhist sage who lived around 150 BC.
+His answers to questions about Buddhism posed by Menander I (Pali: Milinda), the Greek king in northwestern India, are recorded in the Milindapañhā and the Sanskrit Nāgasenabhiksusūtra.

 According to Pali accounts, he was born into a Brahmin family in the Himalayas and was well-versed in the Vedas at an early age.
 However, he later converted to Buddhism.

 Milinda Pañha

 There is almost universal agreement that a core text was later expanded by numerous other authors, following a question and answer pattern established in the early books.
 The version extant today is very long, and has signs of inconsistent authorship in the later volumes.
 There is no agreed-upon point at which Nagasena's authorship may be said to end (and the work of other hands begins), nor has this been perceived as an inherently important distinction by monastic scholars.

 The text mentions that Nagasena learned the Tripiṭaka under the Greek Buddhist monk Dhammarakkhita near Pātaliputta (modern Patna).
 He also reached enlightenment and became an arhat under his guidance.

 Other personalities mentioned in the text are Nāgasena's father Soñuttara, his teachers Rohana, Assagutta of Vattaniya and another teacher named Āyupāla from Sankheyya near Sāgala.